The SatisfIA project

 Research focus

 This involves the theoretical design of agents and algorithms, implementing them in software (mostly using Python and/or WebPPL), simulating their behavior in test environments such as AI safety gridworlds, and analyzing their behavior and safety implications.
-The goal is to provide numerical evidence and formal proofs where possible, and to contribute to the academic and non-academic discourse through publications and explanatory blog posts.
+The goal is to provide numerical evidence and formal proofs where possible, and to contribute to the academic and non-academic discourse through publications such as this theory paper and a sequence of blog posts.

 Motivation and background